nagyist/cloudant-QueryObjc/README.md

 respectively.
 If you need to query on document ID or document revision ID, use these field names.

+#### Indexing array fields

+Indexing of array fields is supported.
+See "Array fields" below for the indexing and querying semantics.

 ### Querying syntax

 Query documents using `NSDictionary` objects.
 These use the [Cloudant Query `selector`][sel]